 Step 4: Find a Program that Matches Your Needs

 Quite a few provincial programs allow foreign employees to apply for residence in Canada as unskilled, low-skilled, or semi-skilled workers under the terms of their employment contracts.
 The industries or sectors in which these employees are needed vary depending on the province in which they live.
-You may apply to the Temporary Foreign Worker Program if you want to live and work in Canada for a short period.
+You may apply to the Temporary Foreign Worker Program if you want to live and work in Canada temporarily.

-Let’s go through all the program options for unskilled workers.
+Let's review all the program options for unskilled workers.

 Temporary Foreign Worker Program (TFWP)